-Students may drop a course without financial penalty up to the course start dates using the SIS Self-Service website, or by submitting the facsimile Add/Drop Form (downloadable at http://education.jhu.edu/student-resources/office-of-the-registrar/forms-and-petitions/) in person, by fax at 410-516-9817, or by mail to the Office of the Registrar, Johns Hopkins University, School of Education, 6740 Alexander Bell Drive, Suite 110, Columbia, MD 21046-2100.
+Students may drop a course without financial penalty up to the first day of class using the SIS Self-Service website, or by submitting the facsimile Add/Drop Form (downloadable at http://education.jhu.edu/student-resources/office-of-the-registrar/forms-and-petitions/) in person, by fax at 410-516-9817, or by mail to the Johns Hopkins School of Education, Office of the Registrar, 6740 Alexander Bell Drive, Suite 110, Columbia, MD 21046-2100.
 Please note that the registration fee is non-refundable.